Peter L. Brodie, AEMT, Captain (939)

 Aidan Enders, EMT, Advanced Life Support Coordinator (935)

 In his role as the ALS Coordinator, Aidan will provide leadership on scenes by participating on the leadership team of the Corps, collaborate with the ALS partners of the Corps in developing a stronger relationship and improving the emergency medical experience for the providers, the patients and the system.
-Aidan is also a guest lecturer in the Life in the ER class at Duanesburg High School.

-Alexander Kaczor, EMT, Informatics Officer and Pediatric Emergency Care Coordinator (934)
+Alexander Kaczor, EMT, Informatics Associate

 A graduate of the SUNY Canton Emergency Management Program, Kaczor supports the medical operation by managing the data and technology programming.
 A passionate advocate of electronic data collection, Kaczor has helped escalate the quality utilization of the technology to help ease the efforts to manage the medical operation.